gobo-eiffel/gobo/Readme.txt

 The software included in this package is copyrighted freeware distributed under the terms and conditions of the Eiffel Forum License version 2 as specified in file License.txt.
-Gobo Eiffel is now a multi-developer open-source project whose development is hosted at SourceForge (https://sourceforge.net/projects/gobo-eiffel/) while the official stite (for stable releases) is still located at http://www.gobosoft.com/.
+Gobo Eiffel is a multi-developer open-source project whose development is hosted at SourceForge (https://sourceforge.net/projects/gobo-eiffel/) while the official stite (for stable releases) is still located at http://www.gobosoft.com/.

 Note that this release is not a full-fledged version.
-In particular its documentation is out of date or missing.
+In particular some of its documentation is out of date or missing.
 It was decided to build this package anyway because it contains a lot of new library classes and a couple of new tools which have already been in use for several months by other Eiffel projects.
 So now that the code of these tools and Eiffel libraries is stable, it was deemed useful to make it available in an official package rather that still requiring those third party Eiffel